slackapi/bolt-js/docs/_tutorials/getting_started.md

 Under the **Enable Events** switch in the **Request URL** box, go ahead and paste in your URL.
 As long as your Bolt app is still running, your URL should become verified.

+After your request URL is verified, scroll down to **Subscribe to Bot Events**.
+There are four events related to messages: `message.channels` (listens for messages in public channels), `message.groups` (listens for messages in private channels), `message.im` (listens for messages in the App Home/DM space), and `message.mpim` (listens for messages in multi-person DMs).

+If you want your bot to listen to messages from everywhere it is, choose all four message events.
+After you’ve added the events you want your bot to listen to, click the green **Save Changes** button.

 ---

 ### Listening and responding to a message